 I will be linking this to this year’s 100 Quilts for Kids annual charity drive, which is being coordinated by Alyson who blogs over at The Hasty Quilter.
 This year’s drive will run through the end of November, so you still have time to participate.

-This will be donated to the County of Ventura, Children & Family Services, for a foster child.
+This quanket was donated to the County of Ventura, Children & Family Services, for a foster child in April, 2017.